 Erasing a bank means programming all words in that bank to FFFF.
 The voltage pump must be turned on by inserting a jumper in JP10, VPPON, and inserting a jumper in VPP on jumper block JP3.
-Inserting a jumper in VPP connects EBC1 to VPP.
 The jumpers BUSACT and BTLDIS should remain in place.
 The LED D7 will light up when the voltage pump is turned on.
 Use the "FLASH | Erase | Bank_n" menu command to erase any one of the four FLASH banks.